natnew/CPD/README.md

 ## About This Repo 📖

-This is a portfolio of my **continuous professional development**.
-It stretches as far back as 2014.
+This is a portfolio of my **continuous professional development**  that stretches as far back as 2014.

 It includes the following: